artscoop/django-websocket-redis/docs/running.rst

 normal requests, use uWSGI's `internal routing`_ capabilities.

-First create the two applications, ``wsgi_django.py`` and ``wsgi_websocket.py`` using the same code as in the above example.
+First create the two applications, ``wsgi_django.py`` and ``wsgi_websocket.py`` using the same code as in the previous example.
 These are the two entry points for uWSGI.
 Then create these three ini-files, one for the emperor, say ``uwsgi.ini``:

 .. code-block:: ini